MDMoore315/data-sourcing-challenge/README.md

 ## Module 6 Challenge
 ## Background
 You've been tasked to prepare some data for a recommendation system to help people find movie reviews and related movies.
 You will extract data from two different sources: The New York Times API and The Movie Database, then merge the data together.
 The text extracted from these APIs can later be used with natural language processing methods.

 ## Files
 Download the following files to help you get started:
 Module 6 Challenge files

 ## Before You Begin

 ### Before starting the Challenge, be sure to complete the following steps:
-•	Create a new repository for this project called data-sourcing-challenge.
+* Create a new repository for this project called data-sourcing-challenge.
 Do not add this homework assignment to an existing repository.
 When creating your new repository, under the "Add .gitignore" option, make sure you select "Python".
 This will prevent you from accidentally uploading your API keys in your .env file, exposing them to the world.
-•	Clone the new repository to your computer.
+* Clone the new repository to your computer.
-•	Inside your local Git repository, add the starter files retrieve_movie_data.ipynb and example.env from your file downloads.
+* Inside your local Git repository, add the starter files retrieve_movie_data.ipynb and example.env from your file downloads.
-•	Rename example.env to .env and add your API keys to the file.
+* Rename example.env to .env and add your API keys to the file.
-•	Ensure the .env file is not listed when you perform a git status check on the repo, before performing your git add action.
+* Ensure the .env file is not listed when you perform a git status check on the repo, before performing your git add action.
-•	Push these changes to GitHub or GitLab.
+* Push these changes to GitHub or GitLab.
-NOTE
+> *NOTE*
 The CSV file included in the output folder in your starter files is to help you identify how your final CSV file should be structured.
 Do not copy this file to your own repo.
-You will instead upload the CSV file you create as part of the Challenge.
+You will instead upload the CSV file you create as part of the Challenge. >
 ## Instructions
 This Challenge has three parts, and must be completed in order:
-•	Part 1: Access the New York Times API.
+* Part 1: Access the New York Times API.
-•	Part 2: Access The Movie Database API.
+* Part 2: Access The Movie Database API.
-•	Part 3: Merge and Clean the Data for Export.
+* Part 3: Merge and Clean the Data for Export.
 The starter code includes importing the required dependencies and your API keys from your .env file, but you will need to ensure your API keys are added to that file.
 Part 1: Access the New York Times API
 1. The base URL is included in the starter code, along with the search string and query dates.
 Consult the New York Times Article Search API documentation to help you build your query_url using these variables.
 If you accidentally delete these variables, they are:

 # Set the base URL